-In 2019, the Vanderbilt-Ingram Cancer Center (VICC) identified the need for a more structured approach to portfolio management and resource allocation within the Clinical Trials Office (CTO).
-New study submissions were increasing 12-15% each year while the number of CTO staff remained static.
-Further, CTO leadership noted 20% of studies submitted in 2018 were abandoned during start-up, resulting in wasted effort and lost revenue for the organization.
+In 2019, the Vanderbilt-Ingram Cancer Center (VICC) identified the need for a more structured approach to portfolio management and resource allocation within the clinical trials office (CTO).
+New study submissions were increasing 12 to 15 percent each year while the number of CTO staff remained static.
+Further, CTO leadership noted 20 percent of studies submitted in 2018 were abandoned during start-up, resulting in wasted effort and lost revenue for the organization.
 All these factors combined, negatively impacted staff workloads, and contributed to an increase in staff turnover across the department.
 In response, CTO leadership implemented a new study allocation system with the goal of decreasing study start-up time, decreasing the number of studies abandoned during start-up, increasing accrual, and improving staff retention.